Management of Historic Cemeteries

 - A review of current management including security, traffic, waste, problems like vandalism, broken drains, path surfacing

-- Find out the cemetery users, visitors and community’s views about what they value and how they would like to be involved
+- To find out about the cemetery users, visitors and the community’s views about what they value and how they would like to be involved

 Your assessment of the historic and cultural importance of the cemetery should take into account: